openshift/compliance-operator/doc/usage.md

 $ oc edit -n $NAMESPACE complianceremediation/workers-scan-no-direct-root-logins
 ```

-The operator then creates a `MachineConfig` object per remediation.
-This
+The operator then creates a `MachineConfig` or `KubeletConfig` object per remediation.
-`MachineConfig` object is rendered to a `MachinePool` and the
+This object is rendered to a `MachinePool` and the `MachineConfigDaemon` running on
-`MachineConfigDeamon` running on nodes in that pool pushes the configuration
+nodes in that pool pushes the configuration to the nodes and reboots the nodes.

-to the nodes and reboots the nodes.
+The more documentation on how `KubeletConfig` remediation work [following document](https://github.com/ComplianceAsCode/compliance-operator/blob/master/doc/kubeletConfig-remediations.md)

 You can watch the node status with: